-Cryptography I, homework sheet 8

-Due: 20 November 2014, 10:45
+Cryptography, homework sheet 4 Due: 01 October 2015, 10:45

 Team up in groups of two or three to hand in your homework.
 We do not have capacity to correct all homeworks individually.
-To submit your homework, email it to crypto14@tue.nl or place it on the lecturer's table before the lecture.
+To submit your homework, email the programming part to crypto15@tue.nl and place the written part on the lecturer's table before the lecture.
 Do not email Tanja or put homework in mailboxes.

 You may use computer algebra systems such as mathematica, gp, or sage or program in C, Java, or Python.
-Please submit your code as part of your homework.
-Make sure that your programs compile and run correctly; my students will not debug your programs.
-The program should be humanly readable.
+Please submit your code if any) as part of your homework.
+If you do, make sure that your programs compile and run correctly; my students will not debug your programs.
+The program should also be humanly readable.